Present curated content and reinforce your brand via the simplified Portal interface.

 - Will the portal be open access or require login?

 - What type of supporting content do we need?

 - e.g. Brand Guidelines, Help Page, FAQs, etc.

 - Who will prepare and maintain the page content?

 5 things to know about NetX portals

-Create a separate folder structure for each portal to easily identify which assets are visible in portals.
-Assets can live in more than one folder at the same time, so you can add assets from your "main" folder tree into the portal folder structure without duplicating files.
+Create a separate folder structure for each portal to easily identify which assets are visible in portals and make it easy to set permissions for portal-only user groups.
+Assets can live in more than one folder at the same time, so you can add assets from your main folder tree into the portal folder structure without duplicating files.

-Design your content pages to ensure the best possible experience for your users.
-Some ideas for content pages: brand guidelines, user guide or help page, FAQs, company information, uploads page, seasonal or topical promotion of assets or collections, and so much more!
+Custom content pages let you create a mini-website to add context around your assets.
+Some ideas for content pages: asset use and brand guidelines, portal user guide, organizational mission, uploads page, seasonal promotion of asset collections, Help & FAQs, and so much more!

 Represent each folder of assets with a customized image or graphic that looks great and enforces your brand.
 Optional rollover folder descriptions tell users what each folder is all about.